 A-doubles operate on the PBS Level 2B Mass - General Freight network.
 Access on this network is generally good, and GTSN members are working with VicRoads to address last mile issues across the network.
+Note that mass for tri-dolly A doubles (Code 91) is capped at 85.5 tonnes on this network.

-Figure 31: Victoria PBS Level 2B Mass - General Freight Road Network
+Figure 31: Victoria PBS Level 2B Mass - General Freight Road Network on the NHVR Journey Planner

 AB-triples operate on the PBS Level 3A General Freight - AB-triple (up to 36.5m) network.
 Although some sections of this network allow full AB triple HML 113.50 tonne mass, entire journey access is extremely limited and grain trucks are not commonly operating in Victoria under this notice.
 As network access improves, utilisation of these trucks will increase due to the safety, productivity, and environmental benefits through the high payloads.
+Code 91 can operate to 91.0 tonnes on the PBS 3A network.